Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 6.1 IgG architecture

-The basic antibody (immunoglobulin G) is a Y-shaped molecule consisting of:
+The basic antibody (immunoglobulin G) is a Y-shaped glycoprotein consisting of:

 Two heavy chains and two light chains, connected by disulfide bonds.

-Variable (V) regions at the tips of the Y: these form the antigen-binding sites (Fab regions).
+Variable (V) regions at the tips of the Y: form the antigen-binding sites (Fab regions).
 The variable region determines antibody specificity.
+Each arm of the Y is one Fab region.

 Constant (C) regions: form the stem of the Y (Fc region).
-The Fc region mediates effector functions such as complement activation and binding to phagocyte receptors (opsonisation).
+The Fc region mediates effector functions - complement activation and binding to phagocyte Fc receptors (opsonisation).

-Hinge region: provides flexibility, allowing the two Fab arms to bind antigens at varying distances.
+Hinge region: flexible segment between the Fab arms and Fc stem, allowing the two arms to bind antigens at varying distances apart.

 6.2 Effector functions

-Neutralisation: Antibodies bind to pathogens or toxins, blocking their ability to interact with host cells.
+Neutralisation: Antibodies bind to pathogens or toxins, sterically blocking their ability to attach to host cell receptors.
+This prevents infection or toxin action.

-Agglutination: Antibodies cross-link multiple pathogens, forming clumps that are more easily phagocytosed.
+Agglutination: Multi-valent antibodies cross-link multiple pathogens, forming large clumps that are more easily phagocytosed.

 7 Antibody Diversity

-The immune system generates an enormous repertoire of distinct antibodies.
-Three main mechanisms contribute to this diversity:
+The immune system generates millions of distinct antibody specificities.
+Three main mechanisms are required knowledge for 9477: [1]

 7.1 Somatic recombination (V(D)J recombination)

-Immunoglobulin genes contain multiple V (variable), D (diversity), and J (joining) gene segments.
-During B cell development, one segment from each group is randomly selected and joined together, creating a unique variable region.
-This combinatorial process generates millions of distinct antigen-binding specificities.
-[1]
+Immunoglobulin genes are organised in segments - V (variable), D (diversity), and J (joining).
+During B cell development in the bone marrow, one segment from each group is randomly selected and joined together to form the variable region of the antibody gene.
+The large number of possible combinations generates millions of distinct antigen-binding specificities before any antigen is encountered.

 7.2 Somatic hypermutation and affinity maturation

-After antigen exposure, the variable regions of immunoglobulin genes undergo point mutations at a high rate.
-B cells with mutations that increase binding affinity for the antigen are preferentially selected and expanded, progressively improving antibody effectiveness.
-[1]
+After antigen exposure, the variable regions of active B cell immunoglobulin genes undergo point mutations at a high rate in the germinal centres of lymph nodes.
+B cells whose mutations increase binding affinity for the antigen are preferentially selected to survive and proliferate - this is affinity maturation.
+The result is progressively higher-affinity antibodies over the course of an immune response.

 7.3 Class switching (isotype switching)